Stealthy RV Gas Saving Tips

 RV Gas Saving Travel Hack History

-I used to road trip across the country with less than $20 in my bank account, and brag about my RV gas saving tip.
 You can still do it today if you’re a savvy traveler like myself, but most people who try are going to incur NSF fees from their bank.
 Or worse, find themselves stranded in a destination they don’t want to be.
-Years ago, I had a broke travel friend who needed to drive from Alaska to Florida, but only had $100 to his name.
+Years ago, I had a broke travel friend who needed to drive from Alaska to Florida but only had $40 to his name.

 How Can Bank Holds Destroy a Family RV Trip